abumusasakib/VisionXAI/README.md

 2. After executing, the server will display an IP address in the console.
 Use this IP to communicate with the API from the Flutter app.

-3. **Update IP in App**: Make sure to update the IP address in the mobile app's configuration with the one shown after running the Flask server.
+3. **Update IP in App**: Make sure to update the IP address in the mobile app's configuration with the one shown after running the FastAPI server.

 ## Image Captioning Model